Are you using Leadpages to generate leads, but don't where your leads are coming from?

 You now know which advertisements and keywords are generating the most leads.
 However, does this insight translate into an increase in your revenue?

-Using a CRM system to integrate Leadpages submissions enables you to create corresponding sales reports.
-If you don’t use any CRM, try GoHighLevel’s free trial.
+Using a CRM to manage Leadpages leads enables you to isolate the leads that transformed into paid customers, and create sales reports based on channel, source, landing page, etc. If you don't use any CRM, try GoHighLevel's free trial.

 Imagine the following example: